 If your roofing materials are not being ordered right away, it is unreasonable for a roofer to ask you for a down payment.
 If a roofer asks for a down payment but your materials are not being ordered for weeks, it should make you question why they need the money right away.

 This ensures that you see what you’re paying for and helps provide you with some proof that the contractor intends to complete the project in full.
-You’ll definitely want to take note of what your roofer has done prior to making a down payment.
+You’ll want to take note of what your roofer has done before making a down payment.
 Looking at these things can give you an idea of whether your roofer is “robbing Peter to pay Paul” so to speak.

 Ensuring the Down Payment on Your Roof is Used Appropriately